StevenMayher/431-notes/docs/index.md

 but what we don't do is follow these notes very precisely.
 We assume instead that you will read the materials and try to learn from them, just as you will attend classes and try to learn from them.
 We welcome feedback of all kinds on this document or anything else.

-Everything you see here is available to you as HTML or PDF.
-You will also have access to the R Markdown files, which contain the code which generates everything in the document, including all of the R results.
+Everything you see here is available to you as HTML.
+You also have access to the R Markdown files, which contain the code which generates everything in the document, including all of the R results.
 We will demonstrate the use of R Markdown (this document is generated with the additional help of an R package called `bookdown`) and RStudio (the "program" we use to interface with the R language) in class.

 All data and R code related to these notes are also available to you.